hestiacp/hestiacp/docs/docs/server-administration/firewall.md

 This is dangerously advanced feature, please make sure you understand what you are doing.
 :::

-Hestia supports setting custom rules, chains or flags, etc. using script.
+DevIT supports setting custom rules, chains or flags, etc. using script.

-Script must be here: `/usr/local/hestia/data/firewall/custom.sh`
+Script must be here: `/usr/local/DevIT/data/firewall/custom.sh`

-1. Create custom.sh: `touch /usr/local/hestia/data/firewall/custom.sh`
+1. Create custom.sh: `touch /usr/local/DevIT/data/firewall/custom.sh`
-2. Make it executable: `chmod +x /usr/local/hestia/data/firewall/custom.sh`
+2. Make it executable: `chmod +x /usr/local/DevIT/data/firewall/custom.sh`
 3. Edit it with your favorite editor.
 4. Test and make sure it works.
 5. To make custom rules persistent, run: `v-update-firewall`